-Kuwait is one of the few countries in the world where alcohol is completely banned.
+Kuwait is one of the few countries in the world where alcohol is completely banned

-4 July 2017| Last updated on 3 January 2018
+4 July 2017| Last updated on 18 July 2019

-The laws surrounding alcohol here can be somewhat confusing to expats.
-In Kuwait, the act of drinking alcohol privately is not illegal in itself, but buying and/or selling, bringing alcohol to a public place or being intoxicated in public areas, including a car as a passenger, are all serious crimes.
+To be clear, in Kuwait the act of drinking alcohol privately is not illegal in itself, but buying and/or selling, bringing alcohol to a public place or being intoxicated in public areas, including a car as a passenger, are all serious crimes.

-In regards to public intoxication, the law says that “any person who takes alcoholic or intoxicating beverages to a public place or to a place where he may be seen by others be it a public place or a private club, and any person who brings the alcoholic or intoxicating beverage to the said place for another person to consume shall be penalized for a period not exceeding 6 months and/or fined not more than KD50.
+In regards to public intoxication, the law says that any person who takes alcoholic or intoxicating beverages to a public place or to a place where he may be seen by others be it a public place or a private club, and any person who brings the alcoholic or intoxicating beverage to the said place for another person to consume shall be jailed for a period not exceeding 6 months and/or fined not more than KD50.

 Any person who is found drunk will be punished the same.

 Many expats find alternative ways to consume alcohol in the privacy of their homes, but it is not advisable as they are taking their chances with the law.
 You can find non-alcoholic beer and malt options at stores across the country.